Apricot-S/lizhisim/xiangting/README.md

 A library for calculation of deficiency number (a.k.a. xiangting (向聴) number).

 This is a port of [majiang-core/lib/xiangting.js](https://github.com/kobalab/majiang-core/blob/master/lib/xiangting.js) to Rust.
-However, it does not support short hand or long hand.
+However, it does not support long hand.

 **Note:** Calculations considering melds are not yet supported.